Patrick Joseph McGovern

-Patrick Joseph McGovern Jr. (August 11, 1937 – March 19, 2014) was an American businessman, and chairman and founder of International Data Group (IDG), the company with subsidiaries in technology publishing, research, event management and venture capital.
+Patrick Joseph McGovern Jr. (August 11, 1937 – March 19, 2014) was an American businessman, and chairman and founder of International Data Group (IDG), a company with subsidiaries in technology publishing, research, event management and venture capital.

 In September 2013, he was listed on the Forbes 400 list of the wealthiest Americans, with a net worth of $5.1 billion.

 Biography

 Forbes magazine wrote that in the 1950s, McGovern earned a college scholarship by designing an unbeatable tic-tac-toe program.
 During his sophomore year, he worked at the MIT student newspaper The Tech on the features staff.
 McGovern received a degree in course 7, or biology/life sciences, from MIT, in 1959.

 After graduating, his first job was writing for a pioneering computer magazine, Edmund C. Berkeley's Computers and Automation.
 In 1964, McGovern founded International Data Corporation (IDC), which produced a computer-industry database and published the newsletter EDP Industry & Market Report (based on "ADP Newsletter", published by The Diebold Group).
 After three years, the company was losing money, and McGovern contemplated liquidating it.
 In 1967, he hit on the idea of making the newsletter into a weekly newspaper, Computerworld.
 After failing to wrest control of Computer and Automation from his friend and mentor Ed Berkeley, he subsequently started the magazine PC World.

 In 1980, he created one of the first American-Chinese joint ventures, and in 1997, Forbes estimated that "Pat McGovern has more readers in China than the People's Daily does."
 In 1991, his company published "DOS For Dummies", the first of the very popular "For Dummies" series of books explaining various subjects to the layperson.
 Bloomberg News reported that IDG had 280 million regular readers of its publications, and annual revenues of $3.6 billion.